Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Abstract

 \section{Abstract}

 Efficient LLM pre-training requires well-tuned hyperparameters (HPs), including learning rate $\eta$ and weight decay $\lambda$.
 We study \emph{scaling laws} for HPs: formulas for how to scale HPs as we scale model size $N$, dataset size $D$, and batch size $B$.
-Recent work~\citep{wang2024how} suggests the AdamW timescale, $B/(\eta\lambda D)$, should remain constant across training settings, and we verify the implication that optimal $\lambda$ scales linearly with $B$, for a fixed $N, D$.
-However, as $N, D$ scale, we show the optimal timescale obeys a precise power law in the tokens-per-parameter ratio, $D/N$.
+Recent work~\citep{wang2024how} suggests the AdamW timescale, $\tema = B/(\eta\lambda D)$, should remain constant across training settings, and we verify the implication that optimal $\lambda$ scales linearly with $B$, for a \emph{fixed} $N$ and $D$.
+However, as $N$ and $D$ \emph{scale}, we show optimal $\tema$ obeys a precise power law in the tokens-per-parameter ratio, $D/N$.
 This law thus provides a method to accurately predict $\lambdaopt$ in advance of large-scale training.
 We also study scaling laws for optimal batch size $\bopt$ (the $B$ enabling lowest loss at a given $N, D$) and critical batch size $\bcrit$ (the $B$ beyond which further data parallelism becomes ineffective).
-In contrast with prior work, we find both $\bopt$ and $\bcrit$ scale as power laws in $D$, independent of model size, $N$.
+In contrast to prior work, we find both $\bopt$ and $\bcrit$ scale as power laws in $D$, independent of model size, $N$.
 Finally, we analyze how these findings inform the real-world selection of Pareto-optimal $N$ and $D$ under dual training time and compute objectives.
+All experiments were run on Cerebras CS-3 systems.